kuzzleio/documentation/src/sdk-reference/cpp/1/auth/login/index.md

 ## Return

 Returns the encrypted JSON Web Token.
-The following actions will be authenticated.
+Once `auth:login` is used, the returned JWT will stored by the SDK and used for all the following actions, ensuring they will be authenticated.

 ## Exceptions